vemuladheeraj/SmartExpensesPrivatePolicy/TERMS_OF_SERVICE.md

 ## 1. Description of Service

 SmartExpenses is a personal finance tracking application that:
-- Automatically processes SMS messages from banks and financial institutions with advanced spam filtering
-- **NEW**: Imports historical transaction data from Gmail emails with your consent
+- Imports historical transaction data from Gmail emails with your consent (one-time import)
+- Imports transaction data from bank statement files (Excel/CSV) with advanced parsing (one-time import)
+- Captures new SMS transactions automatically via notification listener service (ongoing)
 - Provides financial insights, budgeting tools, and expense tracking with AI-powered categorization
 - Offers optional AI-powered financial coaching and analysis with Google AI Studio integration
 - Stores all data locally on your device for privacy and security with AES-256-GCM encryption
 - Provides smart notifications for budget alerts and financial milestones
 - Supports biometric authentication and app lock for enhanced security
+- **NEW**: Adaptive icon system for modern Android devices
+- **NEW**: Enhanced Play Store compliance and data safety features
+- **NEW**: Contact name resolution for better transaction display

 ## 2. Eligibility